canmom/canmom.github.io/fiction/undefinedbehaviour.md

 She nodded.
 "Yes, Glasgow.
 It's not because of the war.
 Family drama."

-A quiet whine announced Violet's wheelchair entering the... well, not so much room as corridor.
+Silently, I cursed myself for the insensitive speculation.
+I was saved further embarassment by a quiet whine, announcing Violet's wheelchair entering the... well, not so much room as corridor.
 She looked about as tired as the day before.

 "Su-ni's family own the rehab centre." she said, as if that explained everything.

 "Right."
 I said.
 "Ach.
 Hey, Violet.
 I can't believe this is real..."
+I looked at her, and it seemed the air was sliced by an array of transparent years, small differences accumulating with each one.
+I knew a Violet, the Violet of fifteen years ago, or the version that my imagination had built during her absence.
+But who was *this* Violet?
+I contemplated, for a moment, the space of all possible Violets.

-Violet peered at me, very seriously.
+This Violet peered back at me, very seriously.

 "Indigo.
 It *is* real.
 Or, well, that's what we're here to do.
 To *make* it real."

-"Right.
-We're remaking <cite>TRISMEGISTUS</cite>.
+"Right."
+Right...
+"We're remaking <cite>TRISMEGISTUS</cite>.
 Honestly, I have so many questions.
 Like, what is even your business model?
 I don't think anyone's buying this kind of RPG in 204X.
 And why are you acting like this is some super-illegal top secret that nobody can know about?"

 "Indigo."
 Violet says.